jcaillon/valet/docs/content/docs/800.roadmap/_index.md

   - add a stack for undo/redo
 - add a new command self diagnostic that will run a series of tests to check the environment and help figure out what's wrong.
 - option --install-dir (or cmd) to be able to eval "$(valet --install-dir)"
+- if we encounter an error before actually running the user command, we can display a special message to tell the user to check the config file and the exported variables.

 [valet-issues]: https://github.com/jcaillon/valet/issues